 While you’re at it make a pair of seat support pins and weaving bars.
 The pins are made from 1⁄2” outside-diameter (OD) brass round rod stock cut to 1 3⁄4” in length.
 Chamfer the ends and use #180-grit sandpaper to give the sides a consistent surface finish.
 The weaving bars are 5⁄16” OD stainless steel round rod cut to 14″ lengths.

 The body of the chair is just two frames hinged together.
 And rather than a wooden panel, you’ll fill in those frames with woven Danish paper cord.

 To make this chair, download and print the patterns at full scale at a local print shop.
 Don’t “fit to page” – and bring a ruler to confirm they got it right.
-(Or, carefully draw them yourself, working from the gridded illustrations on the following pages.)
+(Or, carefully draw them yourself, working from the gridded illustrations in the PDF)

 To start, make the curved sides of the frame.
 Using the side patterns, you have two options for how to go about doing this:

 One is to simply adhere the patterns to the stock with spray adhesive, cut out the shape and refine with hand tools.
 If that’s your preference, work from both the right- and left-hand patterns through the steps that follow.

 Or, if you prefer to use power tools, use one set of patterns to make a routing template and the other set for a mortising template – the method I use.